 1 Introduction

 Load forecasting is a critical component of electric utility design, planning, and operation; it has played a vital role in the power industry for over a century [1], [3], [5], [7], [11]–[14].
-Load forecasting is a critical building component for power system operators to ensure the network is continuously operated and managed safely and efficiently.
-An important objective is to ensure that consumers have an adequate energy supply to maintain the balance of supply and demand.
+Load forecasting is a critical building component for power system operators to ensure the network is continuously operating and managed safely and efficiently.
+An important objective for load forecasting is to ensure that consumers have an adequate energy supply to maintain the balance of supply and demand.
 However, load forecasting can also be helpful to organizations other than electric utilities, such as load aggregators, power marketers, independent system operators, regulatory commissions, and even industrial/commercial companies, banks, trading firms, and insurance companies [1], [2].
 These organizations use load forecasting in power systems planning/operations, revenue projection, rate design, energy trading, and other activities [3]–[5].

 Over the last decade, there has been a surge in the adoption of renewable energy and distributed generation sources and the advancement and implementation of smart grids and buildings to meet growing energy demands effectively.
 To integrate the preceding without causing system disruptions, it is necessary to have reliable load forecasting across multiple time horizons [15].
 Electric load forecasting is well studied [1], [7]–[9], and most current research focuses on developing more accurate forecasts.
-The demand patterns used to drive these technologies are complex due to the deregulation of energy markets and several random factors, often governed by human behaviour, which must be considered to predict future electricity demand.
+The demand patterns used to drive modern technologies are complex due to the deregulation of energy markets and several random factors, often governed by human behaviour, which must be considered to predict future electricity demand.
 Therefore, developing a forecasting model appropriate for a particular power network is not a simple task [4]–[6].
 From a financial standpoint, over-forecasting, or forecasting more power than required, results in the start-up of an excessive number of generating units, resulting in over-production and unnecessary expense.
-Underestimating the required demand is a result of a higher load than expected and a resulting electricity deficit.
-When this occurs, the system operator is forced to purchase potentially pricey peaking power to cover the difference significantly higher than the market price.
+Conversely, underestimating the required demand is a result of a higher load than expected and results in electricity deficit.
+When this occurs, the system operator is forced to purchase potentially pricey peaking power to cover the difference at significantly higher than the market price.
 Both situations result in suboptimal generation scheduling and present technical challenges to the operator.

-In February 2008, the Electric Reliability Council of Texas [16] documented a power system incident that prompted them to respond to a big ramp down of wind generation by ramping up evening demand more quickly than predicted to maintain load/generation balance.
+In February 2008, the Electric Reliability Council of Texas documented a power system incident that prompted them to respond to a big ramp down of wind generation by ramping up evening demand more quickly than predicted to maintain load/generation balance [16].
 They drew on reserve power and relieved the load of power consumers who agreed to act as temporary curtailment loads during the event.
-The analysis indicates that more precise forecasting of generation and demand may easily have averted the need for an emergency reaction.
+After-incident analysis indicates that more precise forecasting of generation and demand may easily have averted the need for an emergency reaction.
 In September 2011, a heatwave in South Korea increased the electricity demand significantly.
 Due to a lack of available energy to satisfy the uptick caused by the heatwave, South Korea's power supply was disrupted for nearly 1.5 million people [17].
 Although these scenarios are uncommon, they provide extreme illustrations of the potential repercussions of imbalance and, hence, the significant importance of accurate load forecasting.